FI:IA008 Computational Logic - Course Information

 - After successfully completing this course students should be familiar with several logics, including propositional logic, first-order logic, and modal logic.
 They should be familiar with various proof calculi for these logics and be able to use such calculi to test formulae for satisfiability and or validity.
 In addition, they should have basic knowledge about automatic theorem provers and they way these work.

-- Introduction to propositional and predicate logic.
+- Resolution for propositional logic.

 - NERODE, Anil and Richard A. SHORE.
 Logic for applications.
 New York: Springer-Verlag, 1993. xvii, 365.
 ISBN 0387941290. info